BIGJRA/BIGJRA.github.io/rejuv.md

 sign is a hidden *Ether.* Across the bridge two tiles up and two tiles left from the first blue mushrooms you see is a *PP Up.* The middle tile in the bottom on the left by the water is a *GourmetTreat*.
-Heading right, there’s a grove in the top right: below the skinny tree is a hidden *Great Ball.* Down from here there are two sets of red mushrooms: above the second is a *Reverse Candy.* In the former garden below the second accessible tile from the right on top has an *Oran Berry.* To the
+Heading right, there's a grove in the top right: below the skinny tree is a hidden *Great Ball.* Down from here there are two sets of red mushrooms: above the second is a *Reverse Candy.* In the former garden below the second accessible tile from the right on top has an *Oran Berry.* To the